Which city is cheaper, Myrtle Beach or Tampa?

 Both places have a temperate climate with four distinct seasons.
 As both cities are in the northern hemisphere, summer is in July and winter is in January.

 Both Myrtle Beach and Tampa during the summer are popular places to visit.
 The beaches, snorkeling, the city activities, and the family-friendly experiences are the main draw to Tampa this time of year.
-Also, many travelers come to Myrtle Beach for the beaches and the family-friendly experiences.
+Also, many travelers come to Myrtle Beach for the beaches, the city activities, and the family-friendly experiences.

 Tampa is around the same temperature as Myrtle Beach in the summer.
-The temperature in Tampa is usually 82°F (28°C) in July, and Myrtle Beach stays around 81°F (27°C).
+The daily temperature in Tampa averages around 82°F (28°C) in July, and Myrtle Beach fluctuates around 81°F (27°C).

 In Myrtle Beach, it's very sunny this time of the year.
 It's quite sunny in Tampa.
 In the summer, Tampa often gets around the same amount of sunshine as Myrtle Beach.
 Tampa gets 265 hours of sunny skies this time of year, while Myrtle Beach receives 283 hours of full sun.